The Deposition (The Office): Production

 "The Deposition" was the first episode of The Office to be written by Lester Lewis.
 Lewis also worked for the show as a consulting producer.
 The episode was the second of the show to be directed by Julian Farino.
 Farino also directed the third season episode "Back from Vacation".

 "The Deposition" was the last original episode of The Office to air in 2007 due to the effects of the 2007–2008 Writers Guild of America strike.
 The Writers Guild of America (WGA) went on strike at 12:01 am Eastern Standard Time on November 5, 2007.
 Filming of The Office immediately halted on that date, as Steve Carell, who is a member of the WGA, refused to cross WGA picket lines.
 Members of Writers Guild of America, East and Writers Guild of America, West voted to end the 100-day strike on February 12, 2008.
 Writers were allowed to return to work on the same day.
 The WGA allowed for show runners to return to work on February 11, in preparation for the conclusion of the strike.
-The show runner for The Office, Executive Producer Greg Daniels, returned on February 11, while the show's writers returned to work on February 13.
+The show runner for The Office, executive producer Greg Daniels, returned on February 11, while the show's writers returned to work on February 13.
 The Office finally returned with original episodes on April 10, 2008, with the episode "Dinner Party".

-Executive producer and show runner Greg Daniels stated that one of the main purposes of "The Deposition" was to add on to the tension building between Michael and Jan.
-This tension would finally end its build-up with the splitting of Michael and Jan in the episode "Dinner Party".
-The scene where Michael pushes Toby's lunch tray off the table was not scripted.
-The crew was doing one last take of the scene and actor Paul Lieberstein suggested that Steve Carell push his food off the table.
+Daniels stated that one of the main purposes of "The Deposition" was to add on to the tension building between Michael and Jan, which leads into the episode "Dinner Party".
+The scene where Michael has lunch with Toby was filmed in the commissary at Universal Studios and was scripted to end with Michael giving a lengthy speech about how awful Toby is.
+The crew was doing one last take of the scene and actor Paul Lieberstein suggested that Steve Carell instead just push his food off the table and walk away.

+Though only a few pages of Michael's journal are ever visible in the episode, the prop crew took the time to fill almost every page of the book with entries written in Michael Scott's voice.

 The ping pong game between Dwight and Mose featured computer-generated imagery.
 Rainn Wilson and Michael Schur mimed the actions of a ping pong game, and during the stages of editing and post-production, the ping pong ball was added digitally.

-Cultural references

-Dwight names Zoran Primorac, Jan-Ove Waldner, Wang Tao, Jörg Roßkopf, Ashraf Helmy, Hugo Hoyama, and Andrzej Grubba as his personal heroes; all of whom are professional table tennis players.

-Kelly sings a parody of "Girlfriend" by Avril Lavigne to heckle Jim.
+However, all the other ping pong matches in the episode (Jim versus Darryl, Jim versus Dwight, Pam versus Kelly, and in scenes that were cut before broadcast, Phyllis versus Stanley, Jim versus Creed, and Jim versus Andy) were done without any visual effects.
+Since the matches were all tightly scripted and most of them had to be timed with action from characters who were not playing, filming these scenes took an inordinately large number of takes, and many of the crew unsuccessfully argued in favor of using computer-generated imagery for these matches as well.